thelabcat/word-search-generator/README.md

 options:
-  -h, --help            show this help message and exit -t, --tkinter         (GUI) Use the legacy Tkinter GUI instead of Qt -H, --use-hard        (CLI) Use the harder, backwards (11-o'-clock) directions -s, --size-factor SIZE_FACTOR
+  -h, --help            show this help message and exit -t, --use-tk          (GUI) Use the legacy Tk GUI instead of Qt -H, --use-hard        (CLI) Use the harder, backwards (11-o'-clock) directions -s, --size-factor SIZE_FACTOR
                         (CLI) Set the starting factor of how many junk characters to fill characters to use (will increase as neccesary), defaults to 4